ghc-proposals/ghc-proposals/proposals/0000-instance-scoping.rst

     type family Trans pa pb where
       Trans rel MkR = rel

 would be rejected.
-WHy?
+Why?
 Because the LHS imposes no kind constraints, so we get::

     type family Trans pa pb where